agforestryservices/agforestryservices.github.io/about.md

 Pictured above is a prescribed burn in progress to promote native grasses.

 Forest fires provide an important role to the ecosystem.
-It resets a plot of land; clearing out the under brush which helps promote new growth for saplings and buds.
+It resets a plot of land; clearing out the under-brush which helps promote new growth for saplings and buds.
 Basically, forest fires clear out the unhealthy plants in order to allow healthier plants to replace them.
 Land owners can emulate a controlled forest fire by hiring a professional.